Entertainment/THINGS TO DO

 ●Bingo is offered for adults 50 years and older, 12:45 to 3:45 p.m.
 Tuesdays and Fridays at the Chino Senior Center, 13170 Central Ave.
 Buy-in is $5 for a 10-game pack and $3 for additional packs.
 Games for $1 include odd-even and double action; powerball is 50 cents.
 Information: 334-3271.

-●The Maclin open air market (Chino Auction) is held 7:30 a.m. to 3 p.m. every Tuesday, Saturday, and Sunday at 7407 Riverside Drive, two blocks south of the 60 Freeway, in Ontario.
-The event includes household goods, clothing, fresh flowers, and crafts.
-Full-service cocktails and specialty food are sold.
+●The Maclin open air market (Chino Auction) is held 7:30 a.m. to 3 p.m. every Tuesday, Saturday, and Sunday at 7407 Riverside Drive, Ontario.
+The event includes household goods, clothing and fresh flowers.
 Admission is 50 cents per person, children 12 and under are free.
 Information: 986-0474.

-●A Wizard of Oz event called “OzCon” will be Friday, July 26 to Sunday, July 28 at Cal Poly Pomona at the Kellogg West Conference Center, opening at 10 a.m.
-July 26.
-The 55th annual event will include live performances, book and movie discussions, collectibles, guest speakers and a play.
+●A Wizard of Oz event “OzCon” will be today (July 27) and Sunday, July 28 at Cal Poly Pomona at the Kellogg West Conference Center.
+The 55th annual convention will include live performances, book and movie discussions, collectibles, guest speakers and a play.
 For a full schedule, visit ozconinternational.com.

 ●Summer concerts are being held 7 p.m.
 Wednesdays at Ontario Town Square, 224 N. Euclid Ave., with activities starting at 5 p.m.